-Watts and Lumens: to achieve the right illumination (lux)
+Watts and lumens: to achieve the right illumination (lux)

-- 7.3 The table below recommends LED wattages (W) and lumen values (Im) to achieve approximate levels of illuminance for certain standardised tasks within an area.
+The table above recommends LED wattages (W) and lumen values (lm) to achieve approximate levels of illuminance for certain standardised tasks within an area.
 While they are more relevant to non-domestic installations, any householder should aim to purchase LEDs at the recommended level to achieve minimum lighting footprints.
 There are also special cases under Permitted Development, where non-domestic users are not subject to design controls.
-In these cases, the table should provide some guidance on correct purchasing.
-Note that when the area or of illumination increases and the potential impact is sufficiently high, a proper qualified and competent lighting specialist should be consulted for the design. - 7.4 This table provides approximate values for areas listed in BSE and HSE documents, however, the user will remain responsible for the lighting and its use - if in doubt and to verify levels, consult a professional lighting consultant.
+In these cases the table should provide some guidance on correct purchasing.
+Note that when the area or the level of illumination increases and the potential impact is sufficiently high, a proper qualified and competent lighting specialist should be consulted for the design.

-Remember - try buy asymmetric and 3000K or less!!
+The table below provides approximate values for areas listed in BSE and HSE documents, however, the user will remain responsible for the lighting and its use - if in doubt and to verify levels, consult a professional lighting consultant.
+Remember - buy asymmetric and 3000K or less, ideally 2700K.